 - Doomed by Canon: Duncan is the only one guaranteed to live, and Utha, who appears in Awakening, working with the Architect, is guaranteed to survive and join the Architect.

 - Family-Unfriendly Death: The Architect has a fire spell that eats its target, which he uses to kill Genevieve and severely injure Bregan when he turns on him shortly afterwards.
 Remille tries to use this on Duncan, but his obsidian dagger blocks it.

-- Fatal Flaw: Although her intentions are good, Genevieve is revealed to be a Poisonous Person who drags people down with her.
+- Fatal Flaw: Although her intentions are good, Genevieve is revealed to be a Poisonous Friend who drags people down with her.

 - Hannibal Lecture: The Calling is when the Old Gods speak/sing to a Warden's mind.

 - HeelFace Door-Slam: Genevieve turns on The Architect when she learns what his plan really entails, and is immediately killed before she can do anything about it.